moshisora/milcotaker/README.md

 ## milcotaker

 This repository is the development repository of application for note-taking using Milkcocoa real time data transmission service.
+built application is distributed in [https://moshisora.github.io/milcotaker](https://moshisora.github.io/milcotaker)

 ## Using